digitaltwinconsortium/dtc-glossary/glossary.md

 The __subject matter__ could be a car, a city, a supply chain, or a factory and its surroundings.

 The __modeling medium__ could be clay, wood, plastic, mathematical equations in a spreadsheet, or ink-on-paper.
 [Digital twins](#digital-twin) are mostly concerned with the "digital" medium--information stored as bits and bytes that can be loaded into a computer's working memory.
-In the context of digital twins, the unqualified use of "model" should be taken to mean [digital model](#digital-model).

 The __modeling perspective__ is the set simplifications made by the modeler.
 Every model simplifies its subject matter in some way, otherwise it would be an actual replica of the subject matter.
 It may be smaller in scale or lower in fidelity.
 It may only represent geometric aspects or also represent material composition.
 It may only represent functional or financial or legal aspects.
 It may represent a complex 3D form as a simple curve in space or as a set of triangles.
 It is common for representational models to represent "any and all aspects of the subject matter that are relevant to the use cases for the model" without explicitly stating their modeling perspective.

 When you see "____ model" sometimes the blank is filled with the subject matter (e.g. a "building model") and sometimes with a modeling media (e.g. a "clay model" or "digital model") and occasionally even with a modeling perspective (e.g. a "functional model", "physical model", or "financial model").

-Whether a digital model is a [stored representation](#stored-representation) or [simulation model](#simulation-model) can also be considered part of its modeling perspective.
+Whether a digital model is a [stored representation](#stored-representation) or [computational representation](#computational-representation) can also be considered part of its modeling perspective.

 *Back to [Table of Contents](#table-of-contents).*